cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 </HighlightBox>

-In the previous section, you created the objects that allow you to **query** your Checkers blockchain.
+In the previous section, you created the objects that allow you to **query** your checkers blockchain.
 Now, you will create the elements that allow you to **send transactions** to it.

 ## Encodable messages